llezhava/food-search-service/README.md

 - I would add unit tests to the `generateEntities` function
 - During seeding I had to resort to `any` type, but data seems to be updating correctly
+- Typescript type naming is not good enough, I would also update them